dorinengabdoh/js-grid-rotator/Readme.md

 ## Prerequisites
 - Node.js and npm must be installed on your machine.
 ## Installation
-- Clone this repository on your machine.
-- Access the project directory in your terminal.
+- Clone this repository on your machine access the project directory in your terminal.
 - Install the dependencies by running the npm install command.

 ## usage